jasper2xF/keras-transfer-learning/Readme.md

 The TransferModel class in src/keras_transfer_learning.py wraps model functionality and src/train_helper.py offers a training suite.

 It is recommended to keep data specific code in seperate scripts.
-See branch planet-amazon-kaggle-src for an example of using the retraining functionality on data of the [Planet: Understanding the Amazon from Space](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space) kaggle competition.
+See branch planet-amazon-kaggle-src (currently outdated, sorry) for an example of using the retraining functionality on data of the [Planet: Understanding the Amazon from Space](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space) kaggle competition.